xlcnd/meteoalarm-rssapi/README.md

 An API for [meteoalarm.eu](https://www.meteoalarm.eu/) weather alerts.

-> *DISCLAIMER: This is an open source project and doesn't have any connection with [meteoalarm.eu](https://www.meteoalarm.eu/)*.
+> *DISCLAIMER: This is an open source project and doesn't have any affiliation with [meteoalarm.eu](https://www.meteoalarm.eu/)*.

 To install enter in a command line: